Legacy API Migration

 Introduction

-The most recent versions of RFA use the Open Message Model (OMM) to allow rich hierarchical data types including full order book support, whilst older versions of RFA use the Legacy MarketFeed based format which can only model flat field-value pair records.
+The most recent versions of RFA use the Open Message Model (OMM) to allow rich hierarchical data types including full order book support.

 As a Feature complete API, whilst RFA supports recent compilers/IDEs/Operating systems – it does not contain features available in our newer strategic APIs, such as Cloud connectivity or support for newer RTDS functionality.